HAZARD COMMUNICATION PROGRAM

-For help with labeling, contact the EHRS Department.
+Contact the EHRS Department for assistance with labeling.
 Hazard labels and pictograms may be requested or ordered through the Central Stockroom.

 Supervisors must check manufacturer supplied and workplace (in-house) containers periodically to ensure they are clearly labeled and that the labels are complete.

 Containers must be re-labeled if labels have been removed or are defaced (faded, washed-off, torn, etc.)

 University of the Sciences must update alternative workplace labeling and the Hazard Communication Program by June 1, 2016.
 Employees must be trained on the new label elements by December 1, 2013.

 OSHA Hazard Communication Standard Pictograms and Hazards

 [These pictograms/hazards are required on manufacturer supplied and shipped containers.]

 Each pictogram consists of a symbol on a white background framed within a red border and represents a distinct hazard(s).